james-o-johnstone/blog/content/posts/cassandra.md

 draft: false
 ---

+# TLDR

+Set disk alerts at 50% full rather than > 80% when running Cassandra in production as 50% disk space is required to run compactions.

+# Cassandra Storage Model

 Cassandra is a NoSQL database, the 'right choice when you need scalability and high availability without compromising performance'.
 It offers great performance, but self managing a Cassandra cluster really requires a deep understanding of how it works to avoid running into issues.

 Each table in Cassandra has a memtable and an SSTable (Sorted Strings Table).